 - one point assessed to the driver’s DMV driving record.

-Our California criminal defense and personal injury attorneys will discuss the following in this article:
+Our California auto accident attorneys will discuss the following in this article:

 - 1. When is it an offense to stop suddenly without signaling?